 The landscape was also transformed in the 1890s.
 Railways replaced bull trains, stagecoaches and river steamboats.
 The trains carried settlers, who in turn established farming, irrigation and permanent towns.
 Since that time, the original site of Fort Whoop-Up has slowly been eroded by the changing flow of the Oldman River.

+On October 28, 1963, the original site of Fort Whoop-Up at the junction of the St. Mary and Oldman rivers was declared a National Historic Site of Canada.
 In 1967 a reconstruction of the fort was created in Indian Battle Park.
 The replica was redeveloped in the 1980s.
 Today, the Fort Whoop-Up facility continues to tell the complex story of the brief but formative period of the buffalo robe and whisky trade in southern Alberta.

 We invite visitors here at Fort Whoop-Up to learn some of our history, language and culture.
 Kitohkanaiksimatsimohpinnaan...
 We Greet You All.